 – Margaret Gould Stewart, Director of Product Design, Facebook

 People are people, first and foremost.
 In the world of consulting, the individuals for whom we consult are just one set of many people for whom we design.
 While we act as advocates for our client’s customers, our clients are “users” too.
-Or to phrase it in Stewart’s terms, our clients and their customers are humans who end up using our services.
+Or to phrase it in Stewart’s terms, our clients and their customers are humans who end up using our design and technology services.

 Our clients are experts in their field, having much more depth of understanding in their industries than we do.
 It is only through actually having a conversation and building a relationship with our clients can we glean a meaningful understanding of their business.